drewcrawford/drewcrawford.github.io/metal_faq/index.md

 ## Replayer terminated unexpectedly with error code 5.  timed out (5)

 Appears to be a hung system process.
 For me the issue is usually in macOS rather than xcode or on device, so rebooting clears it.
 Collecting more data on this one.

+### additional root cause - replayer terminated unexpectedly with error code 5

+This is usually caused by performing a metal capture programmatically during application launch.
+The workaround is to perform the capture "later", such as with `.asyncAfter`.

+*FB7741457 - works as intended*

 ## DYPShaderDebuggerErrorDomain:4 "Failed to create data source"